 - check you have been correctly entered for any examinations and assessments and gain access to your results

 - obtain your University card and keep it valid

 - print a certificate of enrolment.

-You should update your contact details at the end of your course to ensure that you receive your transcript.
+You should update your contact details at the end of your course to ensure that you receive emailed information on how to access your documents, including transcript.
 You will be able to access Student Self Service for 11 months following the completion of your course/University card expiry.

 Changing your name in the record